Why your anxiety at night can feel so intense

 I feel guilty for making assumptions, but Lamb doesn't care.
 She immediately puts me at ease, asking me to explain why I've come and what I want to achieve.
 She explains that she too used to suffer from severe anxiety and insomnia.
-After trying everything from cognitive behavioural therapy (CBT) to herbal remedies, she found that hypnotherapy was the technique that finally worked for her.
+After trying everything from cognitive behavioural therapy (CBT) to herbal remedies, she found that undergoing hypnotherapy for anxiety was the technique that finally worked for her.

 "Hypnotherapy really helped me with my own anxiety and sleep problems.
 It was the only thing that worked after trying everything.
 That's why I wanted to learn how and why it worked," she explains.

-So what does hypnosis really involve?
 In a nutshell: trying to get to the root of the problem, according to Lamb.

 "Anxiety is just fear.
 We work out why you aren't feeling safe and relaxed, look at the root causes and work through them.
 I think it's the quickest and most permanent way of reframing beliefs," she reveals.